Protective relay: Current differential protection scheme

 A differential scheme acts on the difference between current entering a protected zone (which may be a bus bar, generator, transformer or other apparatus) and the current leaving that zone.
 A fault outside the zone gives the same fault current at the entry and exit of the zone, but faults within the zone show up as a difference in current.

 "The differential protection is 100% selective and therefore only responds to faults within its protected zone.
 The boundary of the protected zone is uniquely defined by the location of the current transformers.
 Time grading with other protection systems is therefore not required, allowing for tripping without additional delay.
 Differential protection is therefore suited as fast main protection for all important plant items."

 Differential protection can be used to provide protection for zones with multiple terminals and can be used to protect lines, generators, motors, transformers, and other electrical plant.

-Current transformers in a differential scheme must be chosen to have near-identical response to high overcurrents.
-If a "through fault" results in one set of current transformers saturating before another, the zone differential protection will see a false "operate" current and may false trip.

-GFCI (ground fault circuit interrupter) circuit breakers combine overcurrent protection and differential protection (non-adjustable) in standard, commonly available modules.